SciSpike/yaktor-docs/DockerInstall.md

 - `gen-src` which generates the backend server code
 - `gen-views` which generates the U/I code

-You should see a ton of log messages from the code generator, and hopefully, it completes successfully.
+You should see a log messages from the code generator, followed by a successful completion message.

 ### Run the server